Where is it?

-- Seating and in some areas steps down to the stream
+- Seating and, in some places, steps down to the stream

 About the stream

-Karamu Stream is an important catchment for Hastings District, as it not only drains water from horticultural land on the Heretaunga Plains, but carries the bulk of city storm water to the Clive River which then flows into Hawke Bay.
+Karamū Stream is a critical catchment for Hastings District, as it drains water from horticultural land on the Heretaunga Plains plus the bulk of city stormwater to the Clive River which then flows into Hawke Bay.